bluek8s/kubedirector/doc/quickstart.md

 The process of creating and managing virtual clusters is described in [virtual-clusters.md](virtual-clusters.md).

+#### UPGRADING KUBEDIRECTOR

+If you have deployed one version of KubeDirector and want to upgrade to a new version, reference [upgrade.md](upgrade.md).

 #### TEARDOWN

 When you are completely done with KubeDirector, or want to start over fresh, you can delete all KubeDirector-related resources from K8s: